dotnet/csharplang/proposals/csharp-8.0/async-streams.md

 }
 ```

-If the iterated type doesn't expose the right pattern, the interfaces will be used.
+If the iterated type doesn't expose the right patterns, the interfaces will be used.

 ### ConfigureAwait